djjh/reinforcement-learning-labs/README.md

     ```sh
     pyenv global 3.6.3
     ```
 2. Create the virtual environment.
-Note that you must use `venv` not others to be able to use the framework build of python you just installed.
+Note that you must use `venv` to be able to use the framework build of python you just installed.
     ```sh
     cd /path/to/repo-directory